hdawg5000/old-portfolio/README.md

 # Hammad's Portfolio

-A personal site dedicated to showcasing my portfolio of my work and more about myself
+A personal site to showcase current and previous projects I have worked on as well as a brief description about myself.